 What am I up to?

-When I’m not working, I enjoy running, snowboarding, playing Dungeons & Dragons, and helping researchers with their programming problems.
+When I’m not working, I enjoy petting dogs, hiking, snowboarding, playing Dungeons & Dragons, and helping researchers with their python, R, and MATLAB problems.